top of page

 My return to composition as a classic late bloomer was prompted by the unexpected opportunity to compose a song cycle based on prose extracts from Henry James’s novel The Wings of the Dove.
 Since then I have divided my time between scholarship and composition.
 My music has won competitions held by Composers Concordance, Hartford Opera Theater, Ensemble for These Times, the Arc Project, The Composer's Voice, and the New York City Contemporary Music Symposium.
 I have enjoyed numerous performances of vocal and chamber music across both the United States, from New York to Santa Fe to San Francisco, and Europe, from London to Vienna to Stockholm.

-My compositions cover a broad spectrum: sixteen song cycles, stand-alone songs, piano music, ten string quartets, chamber music, choral songs, and orchestral works.
+My compositions cover a broad spectrum: twenty song cycles, stand-alone songs, piano music, twelve string quartets, chamber music, choral songs, and orchestral works.
 I favor traditional acoustic instruments and try (like so many others these days) to compose timely classical music that is clear, communicative, and deeply felt.
 I don't follow a ruling agenda, but just compose each piece in its own particular way.

 I teach at Fordham University where I am Distinguished Professor of English and Music.